Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets

-In Fig. \ref{FigFe} we compare the DFT band structures of iron in non-magnetic and ferromagnetic phases with the spectral density in DFT+DMFT approach and the result, accounting for the non-local contributions to the self-energy in Eq. (\ref{SEnonloc}).
-The DMFT approach is applied at $\beta=1/(k_B T)=4.6$~eV$^{-1}$ ($T=2900$~K) at $U=F^0=4$~eV and Hund exchange $J=(F^2+F^4)/14=0.9$~eV, considered previously in Refs. \cite{OurJq,MySU2}.
-Relatively high temperature is chosen in view of high Curie temperature of iron in the density-density approach, which corresponds to $\beta_c=4.87$~eV$^{-1}$($T_C=2380$~K).
-The respective uniform susceptibility at the considered temperature $\chi_{{\mathbf q}=0}=105$~eV$^{-1}$ is much larger than the local transverse susceptibility $\chi_{\rm loc}=12$~eV$^{-1}$.
-One can see (Fig. \ref{FigFe}a) that the spectral density in DMFT approach is sufficiently close to the DFT band structure in the non-magnetic phase, with a slight shift of the flat band in the direction $H$-$P$-$N$ slightly away from the Fermi level.
-The non-local effects (see Fig. \ref{FigFe}b) yield a stronger shift of this band and a resulting qualitative change of the band structure, which becomes remarkably similar to the DFT band structure in the ferromagnetic phase due to the non-local spin fluctuations.
-In particular, we observe splitting of the band structure along the $H$-$P$-$N$ direction in momentum space (where the extended van Hove singularity was present).
-This splitting is reminiscent of the earlier discussed quasi-splitting in the single-band two-dimensional systems \cite{QS1,QS2,QS3,QS4}, but it differs from that case by both dimensionality and multi-band electronic structure.
-We note that the obtained features of electronic structure persist in a wider temperature range, with a continuous shift towards the non-magnetic band structure, see Supplemental Material.
+In Fig. \ref{FigFe} we show the effect of this non-quasiparticle behavior on the spectral density in DFT+DMFT approach and the non-local self-energy result, in comparison to the DFT band structure of iron in non-magnetic and ferromagnetic phases.
+One can see (Fig. \ref{FigFe}a) that the spectral density in DMFT approach is sufficiently close to the DFT band structure in the non-magnetic phase, with a slight shift of the flat band in the direction $H$-$P$-$N$, induced mainly by a small $\mathrm {Re}\Sigma^{\rm loc}_0-M_\mathrm{DC}$ correction, and to a lesser degree, the above discussed weakly non-quasiparticle behavior of $e_g$ states.
+The non-local effects (see Fig. \ref{FigFe}b), yielding strongly non-quasiparticle behavior of $e_g$ states, result in a qualitative change of the band structure, which becomes remarkably similar to the DFT band structure in the ferromagnetic phase.
+In particular, we observe splitting of the band structure along the $H$-$P$-$N$ direction in momentum space (where the extended van Hove singularity is present).
+This splitting is reminiscent of the earlier discussed quasi-splitting in the single-band two-dimensional systems \cite{QS1,QS1a,QS2,QS3,QS4}, but it differs from that case by both dimensionality and multi-band electronic structure.